- Very bad and sometimes deadly holes in the GI (gastrointestinal) tract or fistulas have happened with this drug. Talk with the doctor.

 - Very bad and sometimes deadly bleeding problems have happened with this drug.
 Talk with the doctor.

 - This drug may affect how wounds heal, including problems with healing after surgery.
 Problems healing after surgery can be deadly.
-If you need to have surgery, you may need to stop this drug before surgery.
-Start taking it again after surgery as you have been told by your doctor.
-Talk with your doctor.
+If your child needs to have surgery, you may need to stop giving this drug before surgery.
+Start giving it again after surgery as you have been told by the doctor.
+Talk with the doctor.

 - It is used to treat cancer.

 - This drug is not approved for use in children.
 However, the doctor may decide the benefits of taking this drug outweigh the risks.
 If your child has been given this drug, ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving this drug to your child.

 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.